Tgiavatto/TechNEXT_Lab/banking-financial-research-analyst/hands-on-lab-banking.md

 ![wxo financial agent deploy conn](images/wxo-financial-api-agent-deploy-conn.png)

-*Congratulations!!* You have just completed developing the **Financial API Agent** empowered with tools for returning earnings data and glossardy definitions.
+*Congratulations!!* You have just completed developing the **Financial API Agent** empowered with tools for returning earnings data and glossary definitions.

 ## Web Search Agent Creation and Configuration
 In this section, you will develop the **Web Search Agent**, another collaborator agent which is specifically skilled at searching the web and returning publicly available information about an entity as well as any recent news and analyst reports.
 There are many available tools that provide web search functionality.
 In this hands-on lab, you will add the **Tavily Search Tool** and complete the hands-on lab using just that search tool.
 In practice, you can choose your preferred web search tool or even combine multiple search tools if you would like; just make sure to review the agent instructions and update accordingly.

 *Optional* If you leverage multiple search tools, you need to update the instructions for the agent to retrieve search results from multiple tools and aggregate the results.

-24- If you are not at the watsonx Orchestrate landing page (chat interface), repeat the earlier steps to make sure you are logged into IBM Cloud, find the watsonx Orchestrate service and launch it to access the landing page.
+24- If you are not at the watsonx Orchestrate landing page (chat interface), repeat the earlier steps to return to the watsonx Orchestrate landing page.

 25- On the watsonx Orchestrate landing page, which is the Chat UI, click **Create new agent** link (annotated with red rectangle) to start creating the Web Search Agent.